SGrinstead/Launch_Mod2Week4_Assessment/README.md

 ## Questions (8 points possible)
 1. In your own words, how would you define an ORM?

+An Object Relational Mapping is a type of framework that connects the classes in your program to a database.

 2. Given the two classes for bike and owner, update the classes to include a one-to-many relationship where each bike has one owner, and each owner can have many bikes.

     ```C#